sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/api/Probing.md

 Creating a probe is done by calling the `probe` function.
 Basically, you need to specify the [name](./Naming.md) of the observed field, the expected type of the value, and optionally the name of the probe.

-From the probe service, you could force the synchronization of all the managed probes by calling the `sync` function.
+Through the probe service, you could force the synchronization of all the managed probes by calling the `sync` function.
+This function forces all the probes to write the new values into the observed fields and to read the lastest values of these fields.

-Finally, two functions are provided from retrieving the list of the managed probes `getProbes` and releasing all the probes `releaseAllProbes`.
+Finally, two functions are provided:
+* `getProbes` for retrieving the list of the managed probes
+* `releaseAllProbes` releasing all the probes such that they become inactive.

-To use this service, you have to get it from the SRE, as illustrated below:
+To use the probe service, you have to get it from the SRE, as illustrated below:

 		[:Success:]
 			package io.sarl.docs.namespace